 Boyle Heights Charter School fight [correction]

-Boyle Heights Neighborhood Council board member and organizer Carlos Montes filed a lawsuit to block the construction of an elementary charter school near Roosevelt High School, Boyle Height Beat reports.
+The Boyle Heights Neighborhood Association and community organizer Carlos Montes filed a lawsuit to block the construction of an elementary charter school near Roosevelt High School, Boyle Height Beat reports.

 KIPP Promesa Prep was set to open this summer at 443 S. Soto Street on the former site of Promise Hospital, as The Eastsider reported earlier.
 According to the Beat, the lawsuit argues the 625-student school would pose an environmental hazard, increasing traffic and pollution.
 It accuses the city of failing to conduct a full environmental impact report in violation of state law.

 The lawsuit reflects the fierce battle that has been playing out in the district over private charter schools such as KIPP LA Schools, a nonprofit organization that runs more than a dozen charter schools in Los Angeles.
 Opponents argue the schools are robbing the cash-strapped Los Angeles Unified School District of badly needed resources and in some cases poaching the best students and discriminating against others.
 The United Teachers Los Angeles, which is scheduled to begin striking today, was among those that opposed the school.

 * Correction: A previous version of this post said that the Boyle Heights Neighborhood Council had also filed suit against the project.
 That’s wrong.
 The suit was filed by the Boyle Heights Neighborhood Association.

 - Got a news tip or photo to share?
 Submit it here

 Support The Eastsider!

 Join the Reader Sponsors whose financial support helps defray the cost of news gathering and storytelling that keep our neighborhoods informed and connected.